oroinc/documentation/commerce/user_guide/products/products/featured.rst

 .. begin_featured_products

-You can mark some of the products as featured to display them in the Featured Products block on the main landing page (home page) in the front store.
+You can mark some of the products as featured to display them in the Featured Products block on the main landing page (home page) in the storefront.

 .. image:: /user_guide/img/products/products/FeatruedProducts.png